How to Complete NASHP’s Hospital Cost Tool

 - Bad Debt/Uninsured:

-- Charges calculated by applying overall Hospital CCR to reported Costs; Charges and Costs from data entered in Medicaid & Other Data Entry Tab; Allocation of IP/OP split using Medicare allocations from cells included in Columns B through D, Lines 26 through 28.
+- Charges calculated by applying overall Hospital CCR to reported Costs; Charges and Costs from data entered in Medicaid & Other Data Entry Tab; Allocation of IP/OP split using Medicare allocations.

-- Calculation of percentage of Costs covered by Payments.
-Because Bad Debt/Uninsured will not have payments, the results will be 0 percent, but are calculated only for reporting.
+- Because Bad Debt/Uninsured will not have payments, the results will be 0 percent, but are calculated only for reporting.

-- Commercial/Other: Commercial/Other includes all payers not captured above, so includes commercial insurers, employer self-funded plans, Federal Employee Health Plans, Veterans Administration, Self-Pay, TriCare, etc.
+- Commercial: Commercial includes all payers not captured above, so includes commercial insurers, employer self-funded plans, Federal Employee Health Plans, Veterans Administration, Self-Pay, TriCare, etc.

-- Calculation of payer mix is based on % balance of charges after Medicare, Medicaid, SCHIP, Other Low Income Programs, Charity Care and Bad Debt/Uninsured charges are subtracted from Total Charges.
+- Calculation of payer mix is based on percentage balance of charges after Medicare, Medicaid, SCHIP, Other Low Income Programs, Charity Care and Bad Debt/Uninsured charges are subtracted from Total Charges.

-- Calculation of costs is the result of applying the CCR ratio to the calculated Commercial/Other Charges.
+- Calculation of costs is the result of applying the CCR ratio to the calculated Commercial Charges.

-- Allocation of IP/OP split using Medicare allocations from cells included in Columns B through D, Lines 26 through 28.
+- Allocation of IP/OP split using Medicare allocations.

-- Balance of “Net Patient Revenues” recorded on Worksheet G-3, less payments received by Government Programs, Charity Care, Bad Debt/Uninsured.
+- Commercial Payments are calculated to tie to “Net Patient Revenues” recorded on Worksheet G-3, less payments received by Government Programs, Charity Care, Bad Debt/Uninsured.

-- Plus, inclusion of Hospital Other Expense/Income for Total Costs.
+- Plus, inclusion of Hospital Other Income and Income for Total Costs.

-- Worksheet Column D, Line 83 shows calculation of Total Costs.
-A reconciliation is automatically calculated on Lines 86-91, to ensure calculated costs equal the Hospital reported Operating Costs.
-Cell D91 will equal zero, noting the worksheet is in balance.
+- A reconciliation is automatically calculated to ensure calculated costs equal the Hospital reported Operating Costs.

 Tab 6: Additional Data: The purpose of Additional Data tab is to capture summary information of MCR allowed and disallowed costs to support the various levels of break-even payment calculations.

-- All data for this tab is entered under this section.
+- Data Entry: All data for this tab is entered under this section in Cells B5 through B29.

 - Adjusted MCR Disallowed Costs:

-- An adjustment is entered to reduce Disallowed Costs for Physician services to individual patients and Physician office costs.
-To calculate the model including these costs, enter zero in Cells B40 and B41.
-All formulas will then include these costs in allowed reimbursement calculation.
+- An adjustment is entered to reduce Disallowed Costs for physician direct services to individual patients and physician private office costs.

 - Check Figures and Reconciliations are included to insure the workbooks balance.
 All yellow highlighted cells should show zero.